marigold-dev/deku/benchmarks/readme.md

 ### Compile value

-Below is the benchmark of `compile_value` for primitives functions taken from the OCaml `Int64` library, for instance: `Int64.add` for addition.
+Below is the benchmark of `compile_value` for primitive functions taken from the OCaml `Int64` library, for instance: `Int64.add` for addition.

 ```